Above, the watery chaos. Below, the world in its many layers. And in between, the domes, forged of crystal by the gods.

 Below Erebus, inaccessible through normal means, is the underworld in its many layers.
 All souls sink here, first to Limbo, where they are judged and sent to camps for reward or punishment, preparing them for rebirth.
 Hell is a great forge, where the souls of the old are made new and sent fresh to new lives, all glory to the gods who devised such a system for us.

 Some beings, however, are too vile and vast in power to ever be reborn.
 These unfortunate souls are thrown into the eternal darkness of Tartarus.
-What sorts of souls lurk in that hell below hell are unknown, but some scholars say that there is only one Tartarus for all worlds, and that the most horrid things from across all reality lurk there.
+What sorts of souls lurk in that hell below hell are unknown, but the most horrid things from across all of reality must lie there.
 One must hope that they may never find a means to leave these deepest of depths.

 Our world.
 The surface once belonged to mankind, the tunnels to the antfolk, and erebus below to things unknown, but today, all have been disrupted.
 Now pureblood men are rare, as ogres and beastfolk are born of our loins, and whispers of chaos rise from Erebus by the day.
-Unnatural creatures, created by magic, roam the land, dangerous, but some say they can be tamed.
+Unnatural creatures, created by magic, roam the land, most dangerous, but some helpful to humanity and its descendants.